Aventon eBikes in Canada: The Verified Brand Profile (2026)

 This page is part of an independent directory of every eBike brand sold in Canada.
 It is not a sales pitch — Zeus does not sell Aventon.
 Every fact below is traced to a named primary source: the U.S. Consumer Product Safety Commission, Aventon's own warranty documentation, California's corporate registry, and independent teardowns.
 Where something is the company's own claim rather than independently verified, it says so plainly.

-We cross-checked every claim against at least one primary source: the CPSC recall notice (cpsc.gov), Aventon's published warranty (aventon.com/pages/warranty and aventoncanada.ca), the California Secretary of State incorporation record, the Better Business Bureau complaint file, and independent component teardowns.
-Manufacturer claims that no third party has audited — factory ownership, cell brands — are labelled as claims, not facts.
+Every fact below was cross-checked against a named primary source and re-checked on June 13, 2026: the U.S. Consumer Product Safety Commission recall notice (#24-075), Aventon's own warranty and return-policy pages, the California Secretary of State registry (entity #C4841443, via OpenCorporates), Health Canada's recalls database, the TÜV Rheinland UL 2849 announcement, and reported court filings.
+Manufacturer claims that no third party has audited — factory ownership, cell brands, founding year, the 1,800-shop count — are labelled as claims, not facts.
+A lawsuit is reported only with its filing confirmed and its current status labelled unverified where no primary docket was located.
 Opinions are flagged as opinion.
 Aventon and any other company or person named in this profile has a standing right of reply: milad@zeusebikes.ca.

-Aventon (Ride Aventon Inc.) is a U.S. company in Brea, California, founded around 2012 by Jianwei "JW" Zhang.
-Its bikes are made in China and sold direct-to-consumer in Canada via aventon.com/en-ca, backed by a network of 1,800+ independent shops for service and test rides.
-The lineup is UL 2849 certified (TÜV Rheinland, 2023), carries a 2-year warranty honoured in Canada, and has had one recall — the 2024 Sinch.2 software fix, with no injuries.
-The fine print to watch: a battery warranty capped at 300 charge cycles, and no Canadian legal entity if a dispute ever escalates.
+Aventon (Ride Aventon Inc.) is a U.S. company in Brea, California — a Delaware corporation registered in California in 2022; its founding is self-claimed as ~2012 by Jianwei "JW" Zhang.
+Its bikes are made in China and sold direct-to-consumer in Canada via aventon.com/en-ca, backed by a claimed network of 1,800+ independent shops for service and test rides.
+The lineup is UL 2849 certified (full-system, via TÜV Rheinland, 2023), carries a 2-year warranty covering Canadian purchases made on or after January 1, 2026, and has had one recall — the 2024 Sinch.2 software fix, with no injuries.
+The fine print to watch: a battery warranty capped at 300 charge cycles, no Canadian legal entity if a dispute escalates, a U.S. Pace 500 product-liability lawsuit (status unverified), and 750W-nominal models that exceed Canada's 500W PAB limit.
 Not sure how to vet any eBike seller?
 Read how to spot a legit eBike store in Canada.

 What This Profile Covers